msadat50/Engineering_4_Notebook/README.md

 ### 4.2 Key and Prop

 ### Assignment Description
 In this assignment I designed the Key.You put the key into the blue top, it's like a toy.
-Hope designed the spinner.
+Hope designed the spinner, this was a good practice for me because I haven't done CAD in so long.
+Me and Hope had so much fun doing the assignment.

 ### Part Link
 [Ring design](https://cvilleschools.onshape.com/documents/65051d370741881758e06006/w/5a6a0bda4047f7897f8aca77/e/9f1ab6f8c7aef7908e7f981c)